Prospective Student Questions

 While application review dates vary greatly by department, the best general indicator is the deadline for applications.
 Most decisions are released within 6-10 weeks after the deadline, though some programs may release decisions sooner or later than this range.

-The majority of the Graduate School’s decisions are sent out from mid-March to late May for applications with early January and February deadlines.
+The majority of the Graduate School’s decisions are sent out between mid-March to late May for applications with early January and February deadlines.
 For a more exact report time, you should contact your program directly.

 Can Georgetown return my admissions documents to me or send them to another institution?